 In Berlin the British Ambassador Sir Horace Rumbold, an astute and perceptive critic of the National Socialists, was brought before an incensed Hitler.
 Why, asked the German Chancellor, had the English court imposed such a pathetic and lenient sentence on the desecrator of his wreath?
 The ambassador, one presumes rather bravely, informed him that there had been an unmistakeable change in British public opinion about Germany based on concepts of freedom and consideration for other races.
 Not entirely surprisingly Sir Horace was asked to resign a few weeks later.

-The Cenotaph had been originally built in 1919 for the first anniversary of the Armistice and was actually intended as a temporary monument and was originally built just of wood and plaster.
+The Cenotaph had originally been built in 1919 for the first anniversary of the Armistice and was intended just as a temporary monument and initially been built of wood and plaster.
 It was such a success with the public, who piled wreath after wreath of flowers around the monument that the architect, Sir Edwin Lutyens was asked to rebuild it in Portland stone for the following year.